scloud19/SECipedia/AWS/client_considerations.md

 If running large scale NoSQL DB on EC2 instance
   Look at provisioned IOPS SSD EBS

+Do consolidating billing for separate ENV's, etc.?
+  Look at consolidated billing file

+  Helps for keeping track of various departments, etc.

 EBS
   Snapshots
     After creating a volume, you can create a snapshot for backup purposes